aryangoelcode/Blitzbot/README.md

 # BLITZ BOT

-It uses ReactJS on the frontend and nodeJS on the backend.
+It uses ReactJS on the frontend.

 ## Getting Started